 A dental emergency can arise at any time as a result of an accident or infection that suddenly causes tooth pain or overall discomfort.
 We understand the sense of urgency this can create, as well as emphasize the importance of contacting our Sandy Springs dentist office as soon as possible for appropriate instruction on how to proceed and avoid further damage.

-Dr. Paulen makes every effort to see dental emergencies the same day- or within 48 hours, depending on the nature of the problem.
-Whether you are a current patient or a new patient suddenly faced with a dental concern, contact us immediately so that we can assess the condition and recommend the best at home treatment or schedule an emergency dental visit.
+Dr. Patel makes every effort to see dental emergencies the same day- or within 48 hours, depending on the nature of the problem.
+Whether you are a current patient or a new patient suddenly faced with a dental concern, contact us immediately so that we can assess the condition and recommend the best at-home treatment or schedule an emergency dental visit.
 We want you to feel better as soon as possible and to avoid permanent damage or even tooth loss.

 Common Dental Emergencies

-- Knocked Out Tooth: Contact Dr. Paulen immediately when a tooth is knocked out.
-If the tooth is recovered, hold by the crown to gently rinse and place it in a glass of milk until you can be seen by Dr. Paulen.
+- Knocked-Out Tooth: Contact Dr. Patel immediately when a tooth is knocked out.
+If the tooth is recovered, hold it by the crown to gently rinse and place it in a glass of milk until Dr. Patel can see you.
 This may preserve the tooth for possible reinsertion in our dentist office.

-- Broken, chipped or fractured tooth: tooth damage should be addressed as soon as possible- call our office right away to schedule a visit.
-If the trauma has caused bleeding or pain, use a cold compress to stem the bleeding and take an over the counter pain reliever.
-If possible, recover the piece of tooth that has been broken and place in a container of milk to preserve.
+- Broken, chipped, or fractured tooth: tooth damage should be addressed as soon as possible- call our office right away to schedule a visit.
+If the trauma has caused bleeding or pain, use a cold compress to stem the bleeding and take an over-the-counter pain reliever.
+If possible, recover the piece of the tooth that has been broken and place it in a container of milk to preserve.

 We are here to help!
 Contact Proudsmiles in the event of an emergency at 404-418-7734.